BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

 Wallet backups generated in one wallet application should be able to be easily restored in another.

 Over the years, bitcoin wallets have implemented various features in different ways, partly because standards take time to evolve.
 Standards such as [BIP39 recovery phrases](/guide/glossary/#recovery-phrase) and [wallet descriptors](/guide/glossary/#output-script-descriptor) should be used to create wallet backups within your applications.
-See [Wallets Recovery](https://walletsrecovery.org) as an illustration of the problem when standards are not set.

 Backing up payment channels that are part of the Lightning network can be more difficult.
 Currently, no standards exist for this, nor is it possible to have a static backup method like you can with on-chain bitcoin.
 Payment channels states regularly change and thus need to be regularly updated.
 Some applications make use of static-channel-backup (SCB) files, though this is still an evolving standard.